anettrolikova/vuepress-site/docs/newMemberGuide.md

 This ring is responsible for organising events - in-person meetings, moderating discussions and more.
 We are there to help out.
 You can imagine Operations Ring as a help desk.
 Currently, people who are in charge of the Operations Ring are @jpitts and @anettrolikova.

 # Our Ethos
-The Magicians are guided by a proposed Mission, Principles, and Practises .
-Please read through that document!
+The Magicians are guided by a proposed Mission, Principles, and Practises that you can find in this document.